magalhini/blog/content/there-are-only-two-kinds-of-people./index.md

 ---
-title: "There are only two kinds of people."
+title: 'There are only two kinds of people.'
-description: "Disclaimer: it’s officially a waste of time reading and researching more and more articles about the complexity of the human being, the seven personalities types or the quirks of the human brain…"
+description: 'Disclaimer: it’s officially a waste of time reading and researching more and more articles about the complexity of the human being, the seven personalities types or the quirks of the human brain…'
-date: "2014-08-18T21:06:17.901Z"
+date: '2014-08-18T21:06:17.901Z'
 categories:

-published: true
+published: false
 canonical_link: https://medium.com/@magalhini/there-are-only-two-kinds-of-people-964981f835e4
 redirect_from:
   - /there-are-only-two-kinds-of-people-964981f835e4